isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- Automatic KSK rollover: A new configuration option ``parental-agents`` is
+- Using a new configuration option, ``parental-agents``, each zone can
-  added to add a list of servers to a zone that can be used for checking DS
+  now be associated with a list of servers that can be used to check the
+  DS RRset in the parent zone.
+This enables automatic KSK rollovers.
-  presence. :gl:`#1126`
+  :gl:`#1126`

 - It is now possible to set a hard quota on the number of concurrent DoH
   connections, and the number of active HTTP/2 streams per connection,